UFC Fight Night Card: Brian Ortega vs Yair Rodriguez and All Fights This Weekend

 Ortega twice fought for UFC featherweight gold and fell short on both occasions – most recently against reigning champion Alexander Volkanovski in September.

-Meanwhile, Rodriguez is yet to challenge for the title, but he impressed even in the loss last time, when he was bested in a fight of the year against former champion Max Holloway.
+Meanwhile, Rodriguez has yet to challenge for the title, but he impressed even in the defeat last time, when he was bested by former champion Max Holloway in a fight of the year.

 Here’s everything you need to know.